 Please do not leave bikes against the bridge, pond, walls or trees in front of College.
 The Porters have instructions to report offenders to the Dean, and bikes will be removed or double locked in place.
 In the latter case it will be necessary to apply to the Porters’ Lodge for bikes to be released.

-We have a bike repair shop on-site, Blazing Saddles.
-It's just off Churchill Road, pictured below, in the old potting shed.
-This service is open every week day between 8.30am and 4.30pm.
+We have a bike repair shop on-site, Cambridge Bicycle Workshop.
+It’s just off Churchill Road, pictured below, in the old potting shed.
+This service is open every week day between 8.30am and 3.00pm.

 First, watch this brief video which introduces you to cycling in Cambridge.